DogeTheBeast/College_notes/Aufbau principle.md

 # Aufbau Principle

-Aufbau principle states that the
+Aufbau principle states that the electrons are added one at a time to the lowest-energy orbital available.